glennhickey/vg2maf/README.md

 * a GAM / GAM index pair (from `vg gamsort -i`) can be specified with `-g`.
 In this case, all `Mapping`s from the alignment that touch a given node will be included in the output, with one row per mapping.  `Edits` (SNP, Insertion, Deletion) are all supported.

+* GAM insertions at the same position are aligned using abPOA (with Cactus's default scoring parameters).

 ## requirements

 * distance index `vg index -j`